Afterparties | Corporate Events | Open Format Weddings

 - If the event is outside of the state of Utah, the booking fee will be half of the total event price

 An emcee is a crucial part of an event and its success.
-DJ Cam is known for “light emceeing” – he sticks to a direct and simple style.
+I am known for "light emceeing" - sticking to a direct and simple style.
 Examples include “Guests, it is now time to direct your attention to the stage!” or “It is my pleasure to introduce your speaker, John Smith!”

 "My personal view is I would rather just be a DJ that directs the night with the music and the ocassional announcement with a little floor hype.
 If I didn't have to touch or speak into a mic I would be happy with that 😀 .

-I think requests are a good way of getting those hidden bangers – However my process for most private events and weddings allows for you to get most if not all the requests taken care of before the event.
+I think requests are a good way of getting those hidden bangers that weren't originally thought about.
+That being said, my process for most private events and weddings allows for you to get most, if not all, the requests taken care of before the event.

-Depending on the vibes and each clients expectations I will or will not take requests at the event.
+Depending on the vibes of the event/wedding, and each individual client's expectations or wishes, I can taylor my ability to take or not take requests on a per event basis.

-DJ Cam’s style includes playing my re-drums, mashups, and original tracks, from the newest beats to the older classics.
-During an event, DJ Cam will challenge the status quo and take the audience on a journey through quick hits covering all genres through all eras.
+My style includes playing re-drums, mashups, and original tracks, from the newest beats to the older classics.
+During an event, I will challenge the status quo and take the audience on a journey through quick hits covering all genres through all eras.

 Did you know?
 There are over 60,000 songs uploaded daily on Spotify!?

-DJ Cam’s Mixcloud has mixes from past events along with some studio mix sessions.
+My Mixcloud has mixes from past events along with some studio mix sessions.
 Many have been performed live and are tailored to each client.
-You can also find Raw footage from past events on his Portfolio Page.
+You can also find raw footage from past events on my Portfolio Page.

-DJ Cam’s default is to play clean edits, but explicit versions will be used upon request.
+My default is to play clean edits, but explicit versions can be used upon request.
 If they are requested, they will not be played in public spaces.

 For local events, my base price includes: